hashicorp/design-system/website/docs/components/dropdown/partials/guidelines/guidelines.md

 #### Height

 The height of the ListContainer is automatically determined based on the contents, but the height can also be set manually.
 We recommend setting the height manually if you know the list will be long.
+In code, the height property actually acts as a max-height.

 <div class="hds-dropdown__content" style="height: 275px">
   <Doc::ListContainer class="hds-dropdown__list">